-Compound series name format contains pipe delimited list of metric names and the set of tags:
+Compound series name format contains pipe delimited list of metric and event names followed by the set of tags:

-List of metric names inside the compound series name shouldn't have any spaces.
+List of metric/event names inside the compound series name shouldn't have any spaces.
 On the storage side this will be converted to the list of series names:

 Series name should be followed by the timestamp, the same way as described previously.

 The list of values is represented using the RESP array.
 RESP array starts with * symbol followed by the number of elements in the array.
 This number should match the number of metrics in the compound series name!
 This number should be followed by values (number of values should match the number of metric names and all values should have the same order, e.g. if cpu.real goes first in the compound series name it's numeric value should go first in the array).

 This will produce three writes: